-Daniel Felizzatto – Acting Chair
+Daniel Felizzatto – Chairman of the Board

 Daniel Felizzatto has been a Deputy District Attorney for the Los Angeles District Attorney’s Office since 2005.
 Mr. Felizzatto has worked as a trial deputy in Los Angeles where he prosecuted domestic violence cases, drug prosecutions, gang crimes, illegal weapons offenses and a variety of other felony and misdemeanor crimes, and in the District Attorney’s Sacramento Legislative Unit.